 What is Recovery?

 Recovery looks different for everyone.
 For some, abstinence from substances is the safest, healthiest choice.
-For others, recovery is a space to reflect on and possibly change their substance use habit, without judgement or pressure to quit completely.
-Our goal is to honor all pathways of recovery, acknowledging that each person’s path is unique and reflects their personal strengths, and to provide social support that focuses on the hope and healing found in community.
+For others, recovery is a space to reflect on and change their substance use habit without judgment or pressure to quit altogether.
+Our goal is to honor all recovery pathways, acknowledging that each person’s path is unique and reflects their strengths and providing social support that focuses on hope and healing in the community.